 Video: Loss of Appetite in Toddlers – Reasons & Solutions

 What Is Loss of Appetite?

 Loss of appetite refers to the lack of hunger or the desire to eat anything.
 This is common in children between the ages of two and six.
-This usually happens because your kid’s growth rate slows down significantly after the first year.
-In the first year, your child may have put on about 5 to 6 kilos.
-However, between one to six years of age, he will put on only about 2 kilos per year.
+This usually happens because a child’s growth rate slows down significantly after the first year.
+In the first year, your child may put on about 5 to 6 kilos.
+However, between one to six years of age, he may not gain this much weight.
 He may even go for three to four months without gaining any weight.

 The child’s brain has an appetite centre that regulates the intake of food and directs the child to eat as much as he requires to grow and conserve energy.
 Since he isn’t growing as fast anymore, he may have a weaker appetite, which is also called as psychological anorexia.

 What Are the Major Causes of Loss of Appetite in Toddlers?

 While a slow rate of growth may be the leading cause of a loss of appetite in your child, there may also be other reasons.

 If your child is sick and has a fever, a sore throat or other symptoms, his appetite during this period as well as during the process of recuperation may be weak.